RAFYA-Hamza/Send-telemetry-to-Azure-IoT-Central-using-MXChip-AZ3166-IoT-devkit/README.md

 # Part 1

-The folder contains the part that sends the data to the cloud
+The folder *IoTprojectSendDataCloud* contains the part that sends the data to the cloud

 # Part 2